scalable-arch/ECC-exercise/02_Application/01_MRSim_SECDED/README.md

 If the results differ from the above, your code might be wrong.

-- How to Check the Answer: The result of the 010.4x18.SECDED.0.S file should be as follows!!!
-- Retire, DUE and SDC are the probabilities of Retire, DUE and SDC occurring when run 100 times and 10000 times, respectively.
+- Retire, DUE and SDC are the probabilities of Retire, DUE, and SDC occurring when run 100 times and 10000 times, respectively.
 (0~1)
-- The probability of Retire, DUE, SDC occurring each year -> cumulative.
+- The Retire, DUE, SDC probability occurring each year -> **cumulative**.
 - Ex)

 0.01230000000 -> After 1 year